 As you are no doubt aware this Sunday sees the exciting World Black Pudding Throwing Championships take place outside the The Oaks Pub in Ramsbottom from 12pm.
 Contestants must lob three ‘competition standard’ (6oz) puddings underarm in an attempt to dislodge Yorkshire puddings that have been stacked on a 20 foot high (20 feet!) plinth!
 It is apparently a ‘celebration’ of the longstanding rivalry between Yorkshire & Lancashire.

-If you are unable to make it to Ramsbottom this year or your black pudding is not up competition standard, here are several other things you can do with it ...
+If you are unable to make it to Ramsbottom this year or your black pudding is not up competition standard, here are ...

 ~ Serve as part of a fry-up, obviously.

 ~ Sauté crumbled or chopped pieces in a little oil till crisp and black (I don’t often say that!) and toss in a salad.
 Add a poached egg if you feel like it.